x5e/gink/docs/data_model.md

 The change message  that created a particular data structure specifies what kind of data structure it will be, it's "Behavior", and that behavior cannot ever be changed.

-In addition to specifying the behavior type of a container, the Container message that creates a data structure may further limit/define what kind of data it can hold (not currently in the proto definitions, but planned to come soon).

 ### Pre-Defined Global Containers

 For each container type (behavior), there implicitly exists a global container of that type